magento/knowledge-base/.github/CONTRIBUTING.md

 ## Rewards for contributions

-The support knowledge base works with Magento Community Engineering teams and projects.
-As you contribute PRs, you gain [Contribution Points](../docs/contribution-points.md).
+All your contributions are recognized and highlighted in Adobe Commerce Bitergia leaderboards.
+For more details, see [Contribution Points](../docs/contribution-points.md).

 ## Get started